JeremiahKaren/35percent.github.io/_posts/2018-12-03-elephant-traders.md

 ## There is no Trader Panel

-The S106 also claims that the Trader Panel has been established and its membership has been approved by the Council, when there are no traders yet confirmed as members.
+The S106 also claims that the Trader Panel has been established and its membership has been approved by the Council, when no traders are yet confirmed as members.

 The S106 notes that Delancey has agreed to provide temporary retail provision in the shape of Castle Square.
 While a clear gain for traders and campaigners, Castle Square is nowhere near big enough for all the traders who need accommodating.
 The application has received over a [hundred objections](http://35percent.org/boxpark/#object) on this and other issues and is due to be decided by Southwark's planning sub-committee B on [12 December](http://moderngov.southwark.gov.uk/ieListDocuments.aspx?CId=353&MId=6147&Ver=4).